swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 a library with a clearly defined API, so that other tools can more easily be built on top of it.

 We would also like to make it possible for an IDE to control Package Manager workflow, such as updating a package's dependencies to the latest versions.

-Apple intends to provide support for the Swift Package Manager in Xcode.
+All of the major features of the package manager should be exposed through these APIs, allowing great integration with IDEs like Xcode.

 ### Standardized Licensing